Finch-API/finch-demo-nextjs/README.md

 There are a few things you will need setup on your computer before getting started:

-1. Set up Github OAuth Client
+1. Create a Redis Database via Upstash

 ## How to use